zionandzion/timber_starter_theme/README.md

 ## twig/

 Stick your twig templates, objects, and macros in here.
 Do with it what you will.
 Some basics are set up here but aren't required for this theme.

+## Codekit
+Codekit is already configured.
+Install the theme, and drag the __theme__ folder into codekit.
+Do not drag the entire wordpress install into codekit.
+That will be a pain for everyone involved.
+Only drag the theme folder into codekit and everything will be ready to go.